EmeryCSI/CSI-244W24_GuidedActivity7/README.md

 To enhance the security and flexibility of your application, it's a best practice to move sensitive information, such as your database connection string, into environment variables.
 This can be achieved using a `.env` file in your Node.js project.
 Here's how to set it up:

 ## Navigate to Mongodb.com, Create a new collection called

+### Step 1: Create a Mongo Collection for this application

 ### Step 1: Install dotenv Package